webtranslateit/webtranslateit/README.md

 `wti_id1` is the id of your *master* language file on Web Translate It.
 If you only have one language file, then only put this one in the configuration file.

 `config/locales/file1_[locale].yml` is the name of your language file on your project.
-To keep things simple, the plugin makes the reasonable assumption that you differentiate your language files using the locale name.
+To keep things simple, the gem makes the reasonable assumption that you differentiate your language files using the locale name.
 For example, you will have `file1_en.yml` for English, and `file1_fr.yml` for French.
-Replace `en` or `fr` by `[locale]` and the plugin will update the files `file1_en.yml` and `file1_fr.yml`.
+Replace `en` or `fr` by `[locale]` and the gem will update the files `file1_en.yml` and `file1_fr.yml`.

-The plugin also assume that you use the same locale name on your project and on Web Translate It.
+The gem also assume that you use the same locale name on your project and on Web Translate It.
 For example if you use the locale `fr_FR` on Web Translate It, then you should use `fr_FR` on your project.

 ### Rake tasks provided

-The plugin provides 4 rake tasks.
+The gem provides 4 rake tasks.

     rake trans:fetch:all